Vancouver animators nominated for Oscar

 The duo’s animated short has won eight awards to date, including taking the grand prize at Rio de Janeiro’s Anima Mundi festival.
 It’s also won Best Comedy and Best Direction at the Los Angeles Animation Festival.

 To help share the festivities with all Canadians, the NFB has announced two weeks of free streaming of Animal Behaviour.
-The film can be watched on , , and
+The film can be watched on the NFB website, Facebook, Vimeo and YouTube from February 11 to 24.

 The 91st Academy Awards will take place on Sunday, February 24 at Hollywood’s Dolby Theatre.